christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - Files changed: `.github/actions/github-app-authz-envs/action.yml`; `.github/actions/github-app-authz-envs/get-authorized-target-envs.ps1`; `.github/actions/github-app-authz-envs/new-bootstrap-payload.ps1`; `.github/actions/_shared/GitHubWorkflowQueueSupport.psm1`; `.github/actions/publish-workflow-queue-message/action.yml`; `.github/actions/publish-workflow-queue-message/publish-workflow-queue-message.ps1`; `.github/actions/publish-github-workflow-completed/action.yml`; `.github/actions/publish-github-workflow-completed/new-completed-payload.ps1`; `.github/workflows/webhook-integration-test.yml`; `src/Template.Functions/GithubWorkflowOrchestrator/TriggerWorkflowActivity.cs`; `tools/infrastructure/arm-templates/main.bicep`; `docs/github-workflow-direct-callback-migration-plan.md`
 - Findings (infrastructure): The internal API queue owner was already the environment-specific storage account declared in [main.bicep](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/arm-templates/main.bicep), and that storage-account name already flows into conventions as `SubProducts.InternalApi.StorageAccountName`.
 The GitHub Actions service-principal object ids already flow from [set-azure-connection-variables.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/azure-login/set-azure-connection-variables.ps1) into deployment through [get-product-azure-connections.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-azure-connections.ps1) and [get-product-conventions.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-conventions.ps1), so Phase 3 only needed to thread that existing principal into the storage-account role assignments.
 - Findings (publisher): Queue publication again infers the target dispatcher from the workflow-name prefix, but the publisher actions now parse that prefix generically instead of assuming `InternalApi`, while still deriving `instanceId` from the remainder of the workflow name.
 The higher-level workflow queue logic is now shared through a focused PowerShell module rather than duplicated inline across two composite actions, and that module now uses module-relative path resolution so it does not implicitly depend on the current working directory being the repository root.
-- Findings (webhook settings): The current webhook settings for the dev cutover path remain: webhook URL `https://dev-api-was.codingdemo.co.uk/api/github/webhooks`, subscribed event `workflow_run`, operational owner `GitHub Admin Team` as documented in [github-app-creation.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/github-app-creation.md), and rollback path `re-enable webhook delivery for the GitHub App, keep the conventional webhook URL, and restore active workflow_run delivery if Phase 4 cutover needs to be reversed`.
+- Findings (webhook settings): The current webhook settings for the dev environment remain: webhook URL `https://dev-api-was.codingdemo.co.uk/api/github/webhooks`, subscribed event `workflow_run`, operational owner `GitHub Admin Team` as documented in [github-app-creation.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/github-app-creation.md), and the remaining GitHub-side cleanup work belongs after the queue-based path has been deployed to all environments.
 - Findings (local E2E validation): The first live local E2E run reached the real GitHub Actions workflow successfully but failed at the Functions queue trigger boundary because the Phase 3 publisher emitted an unencoded `MessageBody` document while the function app kept the default Storage Queues base64 trigger semantics.
 The workflow-specific fix is to publish the `MessageBody` envelope in the encoding expected by the queue trigger rather than changing the host-wide queue extension setting.
 The later dedupe completion failure in `GithubWorkflowQueueMessageProcessor` was a separate real bug: the completion update used `UpdateEntityAsync` with an uninitialized ETag after the durable event had already been raised.
 Replacing that completion update with a non-ETag-dependent upsert removed the false retry path.
 - Findings (final local evidence): The final local validation run used instance `f2e0a677ceca42d48609cd5685bd59b3` and GitHub Actions run `23612688056` on branch `github-workflow-auth-callback`.
 The workflow completed with conclusion `success`, the Functions log recorded `RaiseEvent:GithubWorkflowInProgress`, `RaiseEvent:GithubWorkflowCompleted`, and terminal orchestrator completion for that instance, and Azurite-backed `TestHubNameInstances` plus `TestHubNameHistory` both recorded the same instance in a completed terminal state.
-- Feed-forward updates applied to later phases: Recorded that queue publication is now centralized in one composite action, one low-level PowerShell transport helper, and one focused shared PowerShell module, that the sender RBAC path should continue to use conventions-driven principal ids, that the showcase workflow remains the only non-default queue-publishing path before cutover, that the final completion publisher already has the `always()` plus `published-in-progress` guard later phases should preserve, and that action-support scripts should continue to use env-mapped inputs plus module-relative path resolution rather than inline script interpolation or cwd-dependent helper paths.
+- Feed-forward updates applied to later phases: Recorded that queue publication is now centralized in one composite action, one low-level PowerShell transport helper, and one focused shared PowerShell module, that the sender RBAC path should continue to use conventions-driven principal ids, that the showcase workflow remains the only non-default queue-publishing path before the global rollout phase, that the final completion publisher already has the `always()` plus `published-in-progress` guard later phases should preserve, and that action-support scripts should continue to use env-mapped inputs plus module-relative path resolution rather than inline script interpolation or cwd-dependent helper paths.
 - Remaining risks: Phase 3 local verification is now complete, including a live GitHub Actions run feeding queue callbacks back into local Azurite.
-The remaining risks are operational and belong to later phases: shared-environment webhook disablement, environment-specific rollback validation, and confirmation that the queue-only path behaves the same way after source-side webhook cutover.
+The remaining risks are operational and belong to later phases: global deployment of the queue-based path, application cleanup after that rollout, GitHub-side webhook removal, and confirmation that the queue-only path behaves the same way after webhook behavior is removed.

 ---

-## Phase 4: Per-Environment Cutover To Prevent Competing Event Delivery
+## Phase 4: Deploy Queue-Based Workflow Completion And Remove API-Side Webhook Processing

 ### Goal

-For each environment, prevent webhook and queue-driven delivery from competing for the same orchestration events.

-### Steps

-- [ ] Choose the target environment for cutover.
-- [ ] Disable GitHub App webhook delivery for that environment before queue publishing goes live.
-- [ ] Verify the webhook configuration change has taken effect for that environment.
-- [ ] Use code or configuration-based suppression only if GitHub-side disablement is temporarily blocked.
-- [ ] Enable queue-based completion delivery for that same environment.
-- [ ] Run an environment-scoped validation that proves only one channel is producing orchestration events.
-- [ ] Verify rollback instructions are tested and documented.
-- [ ] Update the checklist for this phase.
-- [ ] If this phase produced file changes, create one commit on the current branch after verification passed.
-- [ ] Feed forward any cutover sequencing or rollback findings into Phases 5 through 7.

-### Verification

-1. For the target environment, only the queue-based path produces orchestration events.
-2. No duplicate `in progress` or `completed` events are observed for the same orchestration instance.
-3. GitHub App webhook delivery is confirmed disabled for the target environment, or an explicit temporary suppression exception is documented.
-4. Rollback steps are documented and usable.
-5. The environment validation includes at least one duplicate-message probe or replay check proving the queue consumer remains idempotent after cutover.

-### Human Intervention

-- Expected for shared-environment cutover activities.
-- A human may need to approve the choice of cutover environment, perform or authorize the GitHub-side webhook disablement, and confirm rollback ownership for the environment being changed.

-### Approval Gate

-- Required before enabling queue-based completion delivery for a real shared environment.

-### Feed Forward

-- Phase 3 kept queue publication dark by limiting it to [webhook-integration-test.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/workflows/webhook-integration-test.yml).
-Phase 4 should preserve that containment mindset during the first real environment cutover and avoid broadening workflow adoption until source-side webhook disablement is confirmed.
-- Phase 3 now treats `github-app-authz-envs` as the single fail-closed bootstrap publisher for `GithubWorkflowInProgress`.
-Phase 4 should keep that centralization and must not add any second bootstrap publisher during cutover-specific workflow changes.
-- Phase 3 restored the `workflowName` contract to `<dispatcher>-<instanceId>` and made dispatcher parsing generic rather than hard-coded to `InternalApi`.
-Phase 4 should preserve that generic parsing when validating the first cutover environment, and any environment-specific suppression or rollback logic should not assume a single dispatcher name unless the producer contract is revised explicitly.
-- Phase 3 refactored the higher-level action logic into [.github/actions/_shared/GitHubWorkflowQueueSupport.psm1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/_shared/GitHubWorkflowQueueSupport.psm1) plus thin entry scripts.
-If Phase 4 needs workflow-publication changes for cutover validation or rollback, it should extend that module/entry-point structure rather than reintroducing inline PowerShell into workflow YAML.
-- Phase 3 hardened action-support path resolution to be module-relative and currently passes GitHub expression values through `env:` before invoking typed PowerShell parameters.
-Phase 4 should preserve those patterns in any cutover-specific workflow or rollback scripts.

----

-## Phase 5: Remove API-Side GitHub Webhook Processing And Package Dependencies

-### Goal

-Eliminate the API project as a GitHub webhook receiver and remove webhook-specific package dependencies from the app projects once queue-driven completion is proven.
+Remove the remaining API-side webhook code, prove the queue-only path locally end to end, deploy that cleanup through `master`, and then verify the deployed queue-only path end to end in a real environment.

 ### Steps